CascadesCarnivoreProject/Carnassial/README.md

 tab above to find out how to get started and learn more about Carnassial.

 ### Contributing
 Bug reports, feature requests, and feedback are most welcome.
 Let us know!
+If Carnassial is crashing without putting up an error dialog please use Event Viewer to check for .NET runtime and application errors in Windows Logs -> Application and include that information in the issue.

 We'd also really appreciate sample images and videos to test our code on and expand some features.
 Shoot us an email at carnassialdev@gmail.com if you've some you'd like to share.
 If you'd like to translate Carnassial into your language it's easy.
 Send us your edited version of Resources.xaml or drop us a line and we'll set you up.

 If you're a developer and would like to submit a pull request please see below.